carlcs/craft-autoexpire/readme.md

-# Auto Expire plugin for Craft
+# Auto Expire plugin for Craft CMS

 This plugin allows to set entry post dates or expiration dates automatically on every entry save computed from predefined Twig code.